Agoric/agoric-sdk/packages/SwingSet/src/liveslots/vatstore-usage.md

 Most collections are created by userspace code, but to support vat upgrade, liveslots creates one special collection named "baggage".
 This is a `scalarDurableMapStore` that is passed into the third argument of `buildRootObject`.

 This object needs to be pre-generated because the second (and subsequent) versions of the vat will use it to reach all other durable objects from their predecessors, so v2 can remember things that were stored by v1.
 The most significant values of "baggage" are the KindHandles for durable Kinds made by v1.
 V2 will need these to call `defineDurableKind` and re-attach behavior for each one.
-Each version must re-attach behavior for *all* durable Kinds created by its predecessors, to satisfy the obligations created when the older version exported durable objects of those Kinds.
+Each version must re-attach behavior for *all* durable Kinds created by its predecessors.

 `o+6/1` is allocated for the "baggage" collection, indicating that it is a scalarDurableMapStore (`o+6` is used for that collection type), and also that it is the first collection (of any type) allocated in the vat.

 If userspace version 1 starts `buildRootObject` by calling `makeScalarBigWeakSetStore()` and then three `makeScalarSetStore()`s, they are likely to be assigned `o+5/2`, `o+4/3`, `o+4/4`, and `o+4/5` respectively.
-The collections IDs start with `2` because `1` was used for baggage.
+Such collections IDs start with `2` because `1` is claimed by baggage.

 # Collection Data Records